simonteozw/learn-cpp/notes.md

 - transferable, exclusive ownership over a single dynamic object
 - can move unique pointers, which makes them transferable
 - exclusive ownership, cannot be copied

+## Shared Pointers
+- transferable, non-exclusive ownership over a single dynamic object
+- can move shared pointers, which makes them transfer- able
+- can copy them, which makes their ownership non-exclusive